Albanian paganism: Zonja e Dheut, Dheu

 An instance of the Albanian worship of the Mother Earth is the veneration and deep respect that the people of Kelmend dedicate to her.
 For them environment is of great importance, and they are deeply attached to their territory, maintaining a balance that involves material aspects as well as cultural and spiritual aspects.

 Zonja e Dheut (also Zôja e Dheut) is used in Albanian to refer to the Earth Goddess.
 The Earth Mother Goddess or Great Mother (Magna Mater) is simply referred to as Dhé or Dheu in Albanian, and traces of her worship have been preserved in Albanian tradition.
 The Albanian noun Toka "The Earth" is also used to refer to the living Earth.

 The fact that dhé "earth" is an Albanian inherited word from Proto-Indo-European, with ritualization in sacred contexts preserving its stability and density, highlights the important role of the earth in Albanian culture.
 Very serious Albanian oath swearings taken by earth, and many curse formulas based on the earth, also show the great significance of the earth cult in Albanian tradition.

 The cult of the Earth Mother Goddess is expressed by the whorship of the female ancestor and maternal breasts, and by rituals and beliefs involving immurement and building (also with animal sacrifices), spring, renewal of nature and soil fertility, death and afterlife as the final dwelling of humans, pristine sacred places, and building plots.

 Kroni (indefinite form: kron), krua, or kroi, is a hydronym widespread in Albanian inhabited territories.
 It is an ancient Albanian word, meaning "living water", "flowing water", "water spring".
 Some people believe that water is to the living Earth what blood is to the humans.

 In Albanian culture the original female ancestor of the kin group (Alb. fis or farë) is referred to as the "mother of the home" representing the Great Mother, and she is often imagined as a serpent (see Vitore and Nëna e Vatrës).
 The serpent is a sacred animal totem of the Albanians.
-Regarded as an earth-deity, the serpent is euphemistically called with names that are derived form the Albanian words for earth, dhé and tokë: Dhetokësi, Dheu, Përdhesi, Tokësi or Itokësi.
+Regarded as an earth-deity, the serpent is euphemistically called with names that are derived from the Albanian words for earth, dhé and tokë: Dhetokësi, Dheu, Përdhesi, Tokësi or Itokësi.

 The earth is often paired with the sky in Albanian oath swearings, e.g.: për qiell e dhé, pasha tokën e pasha qiellin, etc.